Video Counselling Image

 You could choose any counsellor in and around Havant, 'natch!

-Yet, when you think that this may be the most personal, private and vulnerable you're going to be with someone professional, you'd probably choose:
+Yet, when you think that this may be the most personal, private and possibly vulnerable you're going to be with someone professional, you'd probably choose:

 • someone you can grow to trust,